This has best flavor, but there’s a quick method too!

 1 packet instant yeast

-5 cups unbleached white flour, or so
+5 cups unbleached white, whole wheat or spelt flour

 Feed your starter in the morning.
 In early afternoon, mix together a cup of this fed starter, water, sugar, and yeast.
 (Return the rest of the starter to the refrigerator).
 Stir well and let rest for ten minutes.